Time-limited treatment in structured, substance-free, live-in environments.

 - Clinicians working in acute care, including inpatient social workers

-In general, correctional clients must NOT be in a pretrial and remand situation and will need to have a definite release date within the 90 days of a referral submission.
-Additionally, a correctional clients release must not solely rely on acceptance from a Substance Use Bed Based Treatment Program.
+In general, correctional clients must NOT be in a pretrial and remand situation and will need to have a definite release date within 90 days of a referral submission.
+A correctional client's release must not solely rely on acceptance from a Substance Use Bed Based Treatment Program.

 |Referrals are accepted from:|